aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xltx-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLTX to DOCM?</h2>

+XLTX is a Microsoft Excel Open XML Spreadsheet file format which is used to store data in tabular form.
+It is widely used for data analysis and reporting.
+DOCM is a Microsoft Word Open XML Macro-Enabled Document file format which is used to store documents with macros.
+It is used to create documents with complex formatting and macros.
+Converting XLTX to DOCM is necessary when a user wants to use the data stored in an XLTX file in a DOCM document.

+<h2>How Aspose.Total helps for XLTX to DOCM Conversion?</h2>
-For a Python developer, who is trying to add a XLTX to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLTX and DOCM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLTX file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats including XLTX and DOCM files.
+It helps Python developers to automate the conversion process of XLTX to DOCM.
+It is mainly in two steps.
+Firstly use Aspose.Cells for Python via .NET API to convert XLTX file to HTML.
+After that by using Word Python API Aspose.Words for Python via .NET, save the created HTML into desired Microsoft Word format.

+Aspose.Cells for Python via .NET API is a powerful tool for manipulating Excel files.
+It provides features to read, write and manipulate Excel files without requiring Microsoft Excel to be installed on the machine.
+It also provides features to convert Excel files to other formats like HTML, PDF, XPS, etc.

+Aspose.Words for Python via .NET API is a powerful tool for manipulating Word documents.
+It provides features to read, write and manipulate Word documents without requiring Microsoft Word to be installed on the machine.
+It also provides features to convert Word documents to other formats like HTML, PDF, XPS, etc.

+By using Aspose.Total for Python via .NET API, developers can easily automate the conversion process of XLTX to DOCM.
+It helps to save time and effort of developers and makes the conversion process more efficient.

 {{% /blocks/products/pf/feature-page-summary %}}